“The tigers here are bound by neither day nor night, land nor water; these tigers, some say, are creatures of neither heaven nor earth.”

 - Sy Montgomery, Spell of the Tiger

-I’m otherkin, otherhearted, and a furry.
+I’m otherkin and a furry.
 This page is a place to list and talk about my different species identities and ‘sonas.
 In short, being otherkin means fully or partially identifying as nonhuman.
 I’m on the “partially” side of things and consider myself both human and nonhuman, or half-human.
+I don't identify as my fursona species but figured it was easier to have everything on one page!

 In the early-mid 2010’s people began using “kin” to mean “relating to” or “sharing traits with,” and many began “kinning” fictional characters and creatures in this way.
 While this experience can overlap with fictional or nonhuman identity for some (identity is complicated!) they're two different things.
 I think it’s important for people to know that otherkin isn’t a new concept, we continue to exist, and we aren’t wrong for using this terminology since we were doing so before kinning became a thing.

-I am a spirit- "forest spirit" would probably be the closest descriptor.
-I’m associated with temperate deciduous forests and plains/fields, along with the changing seasons.
-I’m not sure what my “role” as a spirit is; I don’t particularly see myself as the embodiment or the protector of a space.
-It’s something that I’m currently exploring.
+I am a spirit- currently, the closest descriptor would be a domestic (house or land) spirit who used to be a forest spirit.
+I’m associated with temperate deciduous forests along with the changing seasons.
+I’m still doing a lot of soul-searching about what my "role" as a spirit is and how I can integrate that into my life (because being a house spirit doesn't always have much to do with cleaning!)
 At my core I’m tigrine, meaning I resemble a tiger.
 I don’t know why; on the surface it doesn’t seem befitting of a spirit associated with temperate climates.
 But I heavily identify with tigers regardless.
 I’ve also come to see myself as a shapeshifter due to my being human and using multiple species to represent myself.
 I’m very skilled when it comes to taking a human shape :3

 Although my kintype is, by its very nature, spiritual, the origin of my identity is psychological.
 I don’t believe that I was born nonhuman, but I think it’s possible that I was born with the ability to develop a nonhuman identity.
 That identity ended up manifesting through nature and nurture.
 I don’t shift but I experience fluctuating species euphoria and dysphoria, and overall my preferred self-perception is that of a spirit or a multispecies person.